Mean square error

 Notice that the minimal MSE of given can be used to define a random variable:

-This variable is a derived variable of given by post-composition with the function .
+This is a derived variable from given by composing with the function .

 The variable provides the minimal MSE estimates of when experimental outcomes are viewed as providing the information of only, and the model is used to derive estimates of from this information.